Brittany Kennedy has lived on the Big Island of Hawaii for most of her life, which means she's spent most of her life eating sushi!

-Another way to make this crunchy delight is to make the entire roll tempura.
-In the photo below, the chef created sashimi rolls, covered it in tempura batter, and deep-fried the whole thing.
+As shown in the photo above, one way to make this crunchy delight is to make the entire roll tempura.
+In the photo above, the chef created a sashimi roll, covered it in tempura batter, and deep-fried the whole thing.

-Unagi is a salt-water eel.
+Unagi is a saltwater eel.
 Sushi usually uses a grilled slab of unagi coated or marinated in either oyster sauce, teriyaki sauce, or some other sweet-and-salty glaze.
 Unagi tastes like tender steak.